 Why Won’t Your Computer Turn On While Motherboard Light Up?

-How to Diagnose a Motherboard That Won’t Turn On?
+How to Diagnose a Motherboard That Won’t Turn On but the light is on?

 There are a couple of factors you need to follow one after another to diagnose the error.
 Relatively, you will need to follow the fixing suggestions too.
 Let’s explore the details.